Democracy and Totalitarianism: Dictatorship of the proletariat

 Aron claimed that according to Marx, power belongs to the proletariat under socialism.
 The proletariat were a minority of the population in Russia before the 1917 October Revolution.
 Aron concluded that "the power belongs to the proletariat" was thus demagogy, because it excluded the majority.
 In practice, according to Aron, the power belonged to the ruling group of Party apparatchiks in the USSR.
 Social democrats (so-called "Mensheviks") warned in 1917 that the socialist revolution would doom workers to despotism for half a century.
 The leader of the Second International Karl Kautsky stated, after the October Revolution: "The October Revolution is not dictatorship of the proletariat and the October Revolution is the dictatorship of Communist party over the proletariat".
-Trotsky justified power capture in 1917, but criticized soviet bureaucracy.
-However, as Aron specifies, the bureaucracy is necessary for management of a planned economy: the number of officials surpassed the number of industrial workers more than twice by August, 1920: 4 million officials against 1.7 million industrial workers.
+Trotsky justified power capture in 1917, but criticized Soviet bureaucracy.
+However, as Aron specifies, the bureaucracy is necessary for management of a planned economy: the number of officials surpassed the number of industrial workers more than twice by August 1920: 4 million officials against 1.7 million industrial workers.

-The Soviet bureaucracy wanted to see Stalin as its leader instead of Trotsky with his theory of "permanent revolution"; another revolution was not necessary for bureaucracy.
-Trotsky began to doubt the truth of Marxism at the end of his life.

 Comparisons with the Soviet Union

 Nazi Germany

-German national socialism and Soviet Communism are two versions of totalitarianism.
+Aron claims that German national socialism and Soviet communism are two versions of totalitarianism.
 According to Aron one similarity of Nazism and the Soviet system is the use of terror.
 The purposes and justification of terror varied.

 Aron enumerated and compared other similarities of Nazism and the Soviet system: